AnnaNamLab/VDJ-Seq-Processing/README.md

 AACTGGTTCTGCTGTC_21948

 ```
+This file should be saved to the directory that *annot.fa (output from trust4) is located.
-To run the igblast, we should run submit_igblast.sh.
-First making it executable and then run:
+Then we should run submit_igblast.sh:

 ```bash
 chmod +x submit_igblast.sh